 Here you can download a tutorial on how to configure a simulation with openPASS.

-Here you can download the documentation to openPASS.
+Here you can download the function documentation to openPASS.

-Here you can download the documentation to the openPASS GUI.
+Here you can download the developer documentation to openPASS.

 |Active safety Systems||Active safety systems are, within the context of the tool, systems that have notable safety effect on the course of simulated scenarios.|